blind-contours/CVtreeMLE/README.md

 ## Installation

-*Note:* Because `CVtreeMLE` package (currently) depends on `sl3`, an enhancing dependency that allows ensemble machine learning to be used for nuisance parameter estimation and `sl3` is not on CRAN the `CVtreeMLE` package is not available on CRAN and must be downloaded here.
+*Note:* Because `CVtreeMLE` package (currently) depends on `sl3` that allows ensemble machine learning to be used for nuisance parameter estimation and `sl3` is not on CRAN the `CVtreeMLE` package is not available on CRAN and must be downloaded here.

 For the latest features, install the most recent *stable version*
 of `CVtreeMLE`from GitHub via